(originally published in Star News, additional Q&A after article)

-Does the band typically tour as a ten to thirteen member outfit, as fewer members?
+Does the band typically tour as large outfit or as fewer members?

 The thirteen-member myth is something that’s been perpetuated due to a very old press release that referred to thirteen or so musicians contributing various layers to our first album.
 We toured with eleven briefly, ten for a while, nine for a while after that, and for the past six months or so we’ve consistent been an eight piece band.
 It’s nice to not be literally on top of each other in the van.

 As for our schedule, we are open for business all year round.
 Lately, we try to target certain regions at certain times of year to follow the nice weather.
 At the time of this interview, we’re on our way to Miami to headline the Virginia Key Grassroots Festival and play a few other shows around Florida.
 By the time you read this, we’ll be on a beach.
 Our show at The Whiskey is on our way heading back north.